Hair Thickening Treatments

 They also provide a solid matrix to slow down the absorption of PRP so combining PRP with a scalp thread treatment can improve the results.

 What to expect with a hair thickening treatment

-Topical anesthesia is applied before any of these treatments to minimize any discomfort.
-PRP and/or nanofat are injected through tiny needles or they can be applied to the scalp during a microneedling treatment.
-Threads are inserted under the skin in the area being treated.
+The scalp is not a sensitive area so topical anesthetic or vibration therapy are usually adequate to make the treatment tolerable.
+PRP is injected through tiny needles or it can be applied to the scalp during a microneedling treatment.
+Nanofat is injected and Threads are inserted under the skin in the area being treated.
 Occasionally there will be some swelling of the treated area but most people find they can immediately return to their usual activities.